andrewhstead/stream-three-project/README.md

  GitHub was deployed to Heroku, the Heroku app was updated regularly when significant new functionality or design was added in order to facilitate continued manual testing.

+For serving static and media files, a bucket was created on Amazon Web Services to enable the use of S3.
+All static and media files were transferred to this bucket so that they would not have to be called from the project server.

 ## Testing

 Much of the site development was done on a Windows PC using the Chrome browser, and making use of the developer tools to